flowchart LR

 There is a quiet revolution hiding in plain sight.

-One rupee.
+It starts with ₹1.
 The smallest coin in circulation.
 The amount you wouldn’t bother to pick up if it fell from your pocket.

 And yet — ₹1 per day, from enough people, directed toward the right purpose, can fund healthcare for millions.

 This is not wishful arithmetic.
-It is the logic that built UPI, that powered microfinance, that made mobile recharges universal.
-India has proven, again and again, that systems designed for small amounts at massive scale can reshape entire sectors.
+India has proven, again and again, that systems designed for small amounts at massive scale can reshape entire sectors — UPI, microfinance, mobile recharges.
+Aarokya applies that same logic to healthcare.

 Healthcare does not need to be funded in large, painful lumps.
-It can be funded in tiny, painless streams — if the infrastructure exists to collect, pool, and direct those streams.
+It can be funded in tiny, painless streams — if the infrastructure exists to collect, pool, and direct them.
+That infrastructure is what Aarokya builds.

 7.2 Contribution as an Act of Caring

-Every micro-contribution — whether it is ₹2 added per delivery, ₹10 from a tip, ₹50 from a daughter to her mother’s account, or ₹500 from a CSR program — is an act of caring.
+Every micro-contribution — ₹2 per delivery, ₹10 from a tip, ₹50 from a daughter to her mother’s account — is an act of caring.
+It says: I see you.
+Your health matters.

+This is not transactional.
+It is relational.
 When contributions are tiny and frequent, they stop feeling like sacrifice.
 They become habits.
 They become culture.
-They become the way things work.

 A society is measured not by the size of its grand gestures, but by the steadiness of its small ones.